space-concordia-robotics/robotics-prototype/README.md

 ### Setup environment variable loader [[`direnv`](https://github.com/direnv/direnv)]
 This tool will be used to take care of managing loading and unloading of environment variables defined in a `.envrc` file in the root.
 This avoids polluting the global environment.

-See the link in title for instructions on how to install and setup.

-To install:
+If using debian, to install:

 ```
 $ sudo apt-get install direnv
 ```

+Make sure to then append the following line to your `~/.bashrc`: `eval "$(direnv hook bash)"`

+Otherwise, see the link in title for instructions on how to install and setup.

 ### Activate venv script [`activatevenv`]
 This script is to be used whenever the dev environment needs to be installed or activated.
 It does the following: